adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 Lineage stash is a lineage-based system (low recovery time overhead) that tries to reduce run-time overhead of previous such systems.
-Instead of recording a task's lineage before its execution (as previous ones do), each worker receives the lineage info, updates its local stash (contains all tasks that worker has seen recently), forwards the most recent unsaved lineage and flushes its stash to a remote store.
+Instead of recording a task's lineage before its execution (as previous ones do), each worker receives lineage info, updates its local stash (contains all tasks that worker has seen recently), forwards the most recent unsaved lineage and flushes its stash to a remote store.
 Since flushing is asynchronous, it has negligible impact on application latency during normal operation.

-The main idea here is that instead of storing the lineage in a reliable store at run-time, one can forward the full lineage along with every task call.
+The main idea here is that instead of storing lineage in a reliable store at run-time, one can forward the full lineage along with every task call.
 A key to make this practical is to identify a mininum set of nondeterministic events to synchronously log to a local, in-memory stash and asynchronously flush that stash